Find Trade Colleges

 60% Freshmen Loans

 Around 86% of students who apply get accepted.
-Of the accepted students, 68% are men and 32% are women.
+Around 68% of accepted students are men, and 32% are women.

-Approximately 60% of the students who attend this school take out loans.
+Roughly 60% of students at Dakota State take out loans to pay for college.
 The average amount of student loans is $6,509 a year.
 The student loan default rate of 1.5% means most graduates are not struggling to pay off their loans.

 The early-career average earnings of bachelor’s-degree holders from Dakota State is $41,645.